triepels/cgraph/README.md

   install_github("triepels/cgraph")
 ```

-Notice, the development version may contain code that is experimental or not thoroughly tested.
+Notice, the development version may contain code that is experimental and not thoroughly tested.
 If you find a bug, please report it [here](https://github.com/triepels/cgraph/issues).

+### More Information
+Please visit the package [website](https:cgraph.org).